yirancaohk/yirancaohk.github.io/_pages/about.md

   <img src="https://fpcordeiro.github.io/images/profile_aboutme.jpg" />
 </div> -->

-I am currently a research fellow at Lingnan University.

-My research interests are in Industrial Organization, and Competition Policy.
+I am currently a research fellow at Lingnan University, where I obtained my Ph.D. in Economics in 2022.
+My research focuses on the fields of Industrial Organization and Competition Policy.

 I am on the 2023-24 job market.

 You can reach me at [yirancao@ln.hk](mailto:yirancao@ln.hk).